Test of Mathematics for University Admission (TMUA) Guide

 Durham University also recommends the TMUA for its Mathematics and Mathematics and Statistics courses, but it is not required.

-Prospective applicants should check specific university and departmental requirements to confirm if the TMUA applies.
+Prospective applicants should always check the latest information on university and departmental requirements to confirm if the TMUA is required.

 Which Universities Require the TMUA?